1Password/scim-examples/aws-ecsfargate-terraform/README.md

 ### Update to the latest configuration

 There may be situations where you want to update your deployment with the latest configuration changes available in this repository even if you are already on the latest `1password/scim` tag.
-The steps are fairly similar to updating the tag with a few minor differences.
+The steps are fairly similar to updating the tag, with a few minor differences:

-Update steps:

-1. [Optional] Verify that your Terraform variables (`./terraform.tfvars`) are correct and up to date
+1. [Optional] Verify that your Terraform variables (`./terraform.tfvars`) are correct and up to date.
-2. [Optional] Reconcile the state between what Terraform knows about and your deployed infrastructure: `terraform refresh`
+2. [Optional] Reconcile the state between what Terraform knows about and your deployed infrastructure: `terraform refresh`.
 3. Create an update plan to apply: `terraform plan -out=./op-scim.plan`
 4. Apply the plan to your infrastructure: `terraform apply ./op-scim.plan`
-5. Verify that there are no errors in the output as Terraform updates your infrastructure
+5. Verify that there are no errors in the output as Terraform updates your infrastructure.

 ### Resource Recommendations

-The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they fall short in high volume deployments where there is a large number of users and/or groups.
+The default resource recommendations for 1Password SCIM Bridge and Redis deployments are acceptable in most scenarios, but they fall short in high-volume deployments where there's a large number of users and/or groups.

 Our current default resource requirements (defined in [scim.json](https://github.com/1Password/scim-examples/blob/master/aws-ecsfargate-terraform/task-definitions/scim.json#L5)) are: